-Sam is a professional AFL player and has recently become a father for the first time.
+Sam is a professional AFL player and became a father for the first time in late 2019.
 Football seems to have been passed down through the family as Sam’s dad played and coached football across Australia.
 For Sam, this exposure meant he was always around the game and whenever he got the chance, he would follow his dad around on game days and training sessions.
-Eventually, he was drafted into AFL’s Western Bulldogs team and a few years into his career, a type 1 diabetes (T1D) diagnosis followed.
+Eventually, he was drafted into the professional’s league and a few years into his career, a type 1 diabetes (T1D) diagnosis followed.

-To find out more, we spoke to Sam about his journey with diabetes, from finger pricking to Dexcom G5 Mobile Continuous Glucose Monitoring (CGM), and everything from competing on the field to becoming a father and living with diabetes day-to-day.
+To find out more, we spoke to Sam about his journey with diabetes on and off the field, from fingerpricks to Dexcom G5 Mobile Continuous Glucose Monitoring (CGM) system and even recently upgrading to the NEW Dexcom G6 CGM!

 Q: Can you tell us a little about you?